chroma-core/chroma/rust/chroma/README.md

 # Chroma

-This crate provides the official Chroma rust client.
-Chroma is an open-source AI-native database intended for AI-applications.
+This crate provides the official Chroma Rust client.
+Chroma is an open-source AI-native database intended for AI applications.
 Chroma focuses on search, enabling your application to customize the search methods it needs most.

 Specifically, there are multiple modes of search supported by Chroma.